 Most importantly, awareness and acceptance have been boosted in the past seven years, as millions of smartphone users are unlocking their phones with a fingerprint or a face.

 Again, biometric systems are great wherever identification and authentication are critical.

-Law enforcement biometrics are referring to applications of biometric systems that support law enforcement agencies.
+Law enforcement biometrics refers to applications of biometric systems that support law enforcement agencies.

-Today Automated Biometric Identification Systems (ABIS) can create and store biometric information that matches biometric templates for face, finger, and iris.
-Discover the work of forensic analysts in our video.
+Today Automated Biometric Identification Systems (ABIS) can create and store biometric information that matches biometric templates for the face (using the so-called mugshot systems), finger, and iris.

 Much is unknown about how defense agencies around the world use biometric data.